-Based on the Biocidal Products Regulation (BPR 528/2012), many Active Substances with fungicide activity are currently approved for the use in Wood Preservatives PT 8.
-Among these, only 5 substances can be applied by surface treatment with effective protection against wood-destroying and blue stain fungi, which are necessary for wooden products in Use Class 3 such as window frames, doors or facade elements.
+Based on the Biocidal Products Regulation (BPR 528/2012), many Active Substances with fungicide activity are currently approved for the use in Wood Preservatives PT 81.
+Among these, only 5 substances can be applied by surface treatment with effective protection against wood-destroying and blue stain fungi, which are necessary for wooden products in Use Class 32 such as window frames, doors or facade elements.
 All wood protection products suitable for timber windows and doors are using Propiconazole, Tebuconazole, IPBC or combinations of these.

-While Propiconazole is approved as Active Substance in Film Preservatives (Product Type 7) at least until 30.11.2026 (see (EU) 2015/1609), its approval period for Wood Preservatives (Product Type 8) is up for renewal until 31.03.2021 (see (EU) 2020/27).
+While Propiconazole is approved as Active Substance in Film Preservatives (Product Type 7) at least until 30.11.2026 (see (EU) 2015/1609), its approval period for Wood Preservatives (Product Type 8) is up for renewal on 31.12.2022 (see (EU) 2021/354).
 The same renewal evaluation is about to affect 2 other active substances: Tebuconazole on 30.09.2022 (see (EU) 2019/1951) and IPBC on 31.12.2022 (see (EU) 2019/1969).

 The expiry date of Propiconazole is primarily a consequence of its recent classification as Reprotox 1B (toxic for reproduction) by the Risk Assessment Committee (RAC) of ECHA, which represents an exclusion criterion for Active Substance approval according to BPR.
 In addition, an ongoing evaluation is looking into the possible classification as an endocrine disruptor, which would be a further exclusion criterion.
-In terms of timeline, there is currently the possibility of a further one-year transitory extension, if the re-evaluation procedure cannot be completed in time.

-Currently, there are no alternatives that can be used directly by manufacturers of wooden products for Use Class 3, without a considerable time and development effort.
-The
+Currently, there are no alternatives that can be used directly by manufacturers of wooden products for Use Class 3, without a considerable time and development effort3.
+Besides, our sector has unfortunately not been able to identify any suitable alternative in PT 8 to Propiconazole-based products for use in timber windows and doors (see Annex II for conclusions in 9 European countries).

-&lt;sup>1 PT 8 refers to the category "Product Type 8 - Wood Preservatives" defined by the Annex V of the Biocidal Product Regulation.
+1 PT 8 refers to the category "Product Type 8 - Wood Preservatives" defined by the Annex V of the Biocidal Product Regulation.
 The complete list of Product Types can be found here.

-&lt;sup>2 The Use Class represents the service situation to which wood and wood-based products can be exposed.
+2 The Use Class represents the service situation to which wood and wood-based products can be exposed.
 The Use Classes are defined in EN 335.
 Use Class 3 corresponds to "Situations in which the wood or wood-based product is above ground and exposed to the weather (particularly rain).
 Attack by disfiguring fungi and wood-destroying fungi is possible".
 EN 599-1 defines the required efficacy criteria in biological test for Use Class 3.

-&lt;sup>3 IHD (Institut für Holztechnologie Dresden), Position on use of propiconazole in wood preservatives, 22/06/2020.
+3 IHD (Institut für Holztechnologie Dresden), Position on use of propiconazole in wood preservatives, 22/06/2020.